Winter Is Coming (2021): Storylines

 Winter Is Coming featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television programs, Dynamite and Rampage, the supplementary online streaming shows, Dark and Elevation, and The Young Bucks' YouTube series Being The Elite.

 At Full Gear, "Hangman" Adam Page won the AEW World Championship, while also at the event, Bryan Danielson won the AEW World Championship Eliminator Tournament to earn a future match for the title.
 The championship match was then scheduled for Winter Is Coming.
 In the weeks leading up to the event, Danielson defeated several of Page's friends in The Dark Order.

-On the December 8 episode of Dynamite, the third annual Dynamite Dozen Battle Royale took place in which the cowinners would face each other for the AEW Dynamite Diamond Ring at Winter Is Coming.
+On the December 8 episode of Dynamite, the third annual Dynamite Dozen Battle Royal took place in which the cowinners would face each other in the Dynamite Diamond Final for the AEW Dynamite Diamond Ring at Winter Is Coming.
 The cowinners of the match were MJF and Dante Martin.